Calculating temperature excursion thresholds for biologics

 raise ValueError(f"Invalid absolute temperature: {t_k} K")

-# Arrhenius exponential term, time-weighted by sample interval
+# Arrhenius exponential term, weighted by the ACTUAL sample interval

 exp_term = math.exp(-activation_energy_j_mol / (R * t_k))